d-xo/weird-erc20/readme.md

 ## Revert on Zero Value Transfers

-Some tokens (e.g. `LEND`) revert when transfering a zero value amount.
+Some tokens (e.g. `LEND`) revert when transferring a zero value amount.

 *example*: [RevertZero.sol](./src/RevertZero.sol)

 ## Multiple Token Addresses

 Some proxied tokens have multiple addresses.
-As an example consider the following snippet. `rescueFunds` is intended to allow the contract owner to return non pool tokens that were accidentaly sent to the contract.
+For example, consider the following snippet. `rescueFunds` is intended to allow the contract owner to return non-pool tokens that were accidentally sent to the contract.
 However, it assumes a single address per token and so would allow the owner to steal all funds in the pool.

 ```solidity